-- The technical provisions assume future bonuses are in line with the investment returns, less 1.5% pa.
+The technical provisions assume future bonuses are in line with the investment returns, less 1.5% pa, reflecting the bonus policy at the valuation date.
+The deduction is designed to allow for the cost of the guarantee at age 65 as well as administration expenses.
 Investments are assumed to deliver 3.5% pa in excess of gilt returns.
 Given the discretionary nature of the PB 14 bonuses, this assumption is higher than the prudent return assumption used for the DBS.
 If lower returns are achieved, lower bonuses will be granted, and vice versa.
-This is known as the "ongoing valuation". - We also value the benefits on a "security" basis, making no allowance for future discretionary bonuses and assuming all the assets are switched into gilts.
+This is known as the "ongoing valuation".

+We also value the benefits on a "security" basis, making no allowance for future discretionary bonuses and assuming all the assets are switched into gilts.
 The security valuation is used as a key measure when deciding whether to grant future discretionary bonuses.
 Ideally, the funding level would always be above 100% on this basis.

-We have shown these alongside a comparison of the total across all retirement accounts to the assets (the "total account value") in more detail in table 6.
+We have shown these two measures alongside the total accrued benefit i.e. the total account values including bonuses declared in more detail in Table 6.